luispedro/metarabbit/draft-productivity.rst

 If all your tasks are of this form then the widget model may apply to you after the Maintenance phase, which in a well-run organization can be 5 hours per week or less [#]_.
-I think this actually describes many office jobs, which are done with the brain, but do not require that much creativity and insight.
+I think this actually describes many office jobs, which are done with the brain, but do not require that much creativity, insight or deep knowledge of a field.
 It may even describe a lot of the work done by doctors seeing patients (although less now than it did in the past).
 I can certainly teach a class in shallow mode (probably won't be my best work, but I can do it).
-However, if you have a really intelectually intensive job, which requires creativity, shallowing it will not do.
+However, if you have a really intellectually intensive job, which requires creativity, shallowing it will not do.

-In my line of work, in particular, just performing shallow tasks won't cut it.
+In my line of work, research, shallowing is not enough.
 At some point, you need more and faster progress.
 You need deep thinking and breakthroughs.

 However, and this is the important point of this model, I **cannot do deep thinking on a cold cache**.
 I can only really get there when I have wrapped my head around the details of a project/problem.
 This is best achieved as a side-effect from working on shallow tasks or from failed attempts at breakthroughs.
-It takes some time and it does not lend itself to being partioned into discrete tasks spread through a long period of time (a few hours every week).
+It takes some time and it does not lend itself to being partitioned into discrete tasks spread through a long period of time (a few hours every week).

 When I switch projects to something I have not worked at for a while [#]_, it sometimes **takes me a full week or more just to get the details back in my head**.
-Even coming back from the week-end, it takes a few hours to get back to where I was on Friday.
+Even coming back from the week-end, it takes a few hours to get back to where I was on Friday [#]_.
 I sometimes think I've got it and then make silly mistake because I forgot that in this particular project, some aspect was done slightly differently from usual so I waste a full day on something stupid; I spend more time looking up basic information, I make changes to code which need